-Background to the project
+Background to the Project

 In 1800 John Soane designed Pitzhanger Manor, in then rural Ealing, as his dream country retreat.
 An invigorating walk from his city home in Lincoln’s Inn Fields, it became a place to relax and entertain friends and clients, including painter JMW Turner and King Louis Philippe of France.
 By 1800 Soane had achieved fame and fortune, largely thanks to his position as Architect and Surveyor to the Bank of England, and he wanted a country estate to reflect his standing in society, but also to showcase to his clients his skills as an architect.
 Soane enjoyed designing Pitzhanger around his growing collection of art and antiquities, including Hogarth’s series A Rake’s Progress, which was purchased specifically for Pitzhanger.
-But first and foremost Pitzhanger was to be a place for entertainment: Soane called the surrounding 28 acres of parkland (still there today as Walpole Park ) his ‘pleasure grounds’, and the design of the mock Roman ruins on the estate was intended for the entertainment of guests.
+But first and foremost Pitzhanger was to be a place of entertainment: Soane called the surrounding 28 acres of parkland (still there today as Walpole Park ) his ‘pleasure grounds’, and the design of the mock Roman ruins on the estate was intended for the amusement of guests.

 Progress to date